SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

     ...
 ```

-When you push the application to Cloud Foundry, the settings that have been provided by the service binding will be merged with the settings that you have provided via other configuration mechanisms (e.g. `appsettings.json`).
+When pushing the application to Cloud Foundry, the settings from the service binding will merge with the settings from other configuration mechanisms (e.g. `appsettings.json`).

-If there are merge conflicts, then the service binding settings will take precedence and will override all others.
+If there are merge conflicts, the last provider added to the Configuration will take precedence and override all others.

->Note:  If you are using the Spring Cloud Config Server for centralized configuration management, you do not need to add the `AddCloudFoundry()` method call, as it is done automatically for you when using the Config server provider.
-You simply need to just use the `AddConfigServer()` method.
+> Note: If you are using the Spring Cloud Config Server, `AddConfigServer()` will automatically call `AddCloudFoundry()` for you

 ### 6.2.4 Add OAuthServiceOptions

-Once the OAuth service has been bound to the application, then the next step is to add OAuth connector to your service collection.
-You do this in the `ConfigureServices()` method of the `Startup` class:
+Once the OAuth service has been bound to the application, add the OAuth connector to your service collection in the `ConfigureServices()` method of the `Startup` class:

 ```csharp
 using Steeltoe.CloudFoundry.Connector.OAuth;